Collaborating Vision, Depth, and Thermal Signals for Multi-Modal Tracking: Dataset and Algorithm: Experiments

 \subsection{Experimental Settings}

 Our proposed RDTTrack is implemented in Python 3.8 with PyTorch 1.12, and all training and evaluation procedures are conducted on a single NVIDIA RTX 3090 GPU.
 The RDTTrack is fine-tuned on the RGBDT500 dataset for 60 epochs, with each epoch containing 60K tri-modal samples.
 The frozen parameters of RDTTrack are initialised using the pre-trained weights of the OSTrack model.
 The initial learning rate is set to $4e-5$ and is decreased by a factor of 10 after the 48-th epoch.
-All evaluations are performed using the standard OPE tracking protocol, including DP and AUC metrics.
+All evaluations are performed using the standard OPE tracking protocol, including DP, AUC and tracking speed Frames Per Second (FPS) metrics.